 - Initial therapy.
 If a child with Hirschsprung disease has symptoms and signs of a high-grade intestinal obstruction, initial therapy should include intravenous hydration, withholding of enteral intake, and intestinal and gastric decompression.

 - Decompression.
-Decompression can be accomplished through placement of a nasogastric tube and either digital rectal examination or normal saline rectal irrigations 3-4 times daily.
+Decompression can be accomplished through the placement of a nasogastric tube and either digital rectal examination or normal saline rectal irrigations 3-4 times daily.

 - Diet.
 A special diet is not required; however, preoperatively and in the early postoperative period, infants on a nonconstipated regimen, such as breast milk, are more easily managed.